PrometheusBytes/swifty-scripty/README.md

-# swifty-scripty
+# Swifty Scripty

 SwiftyScripty is a Swift package that enables you to create new scripts using a CLI, and it interacts with various tools such as shell, Git commands, Sourcery, and more.
 By simply importing and injecting dependencies with Swift code, you can streamline your script creation process.

 ## Features

-- CLI Tool: A CLI tool that generates new scripts with SwiftyScripty already imported.
+- **CLI Tool**: A CLI tool that generates new scripts with SwiftyScripty already imported.

-- Dependency Injection: An injection mechanism to easily manage dependencies in your scripts.
+- **Dependency Injection**: A lightweight injection mechanism to easily manage dependencies in your scripts.

-- Integration with Tools: Seamless integration with shell commands, Git commands, Sourcery, and other utilities.
+- **Integration with Tools**: Seamless integration with shell commands, Git commands, Sourcery, and other utilities.

+- **Unit test support**: Support to unit test the scripts created.

 ## Installation

-To install SwiftyScripty, follow these steps:
+To install `SwiftyScripty`, follow these steps:

 1. Download the binary file provided here.